 The course is part time, with one on one sessions where necessary.

-Course can either be done online or by attending classes, depending on Covid-19 situation.
+Course can either be done online or by attending classes.

 Course runs over 5 Saturday mornings, on a two weekly cycle to allow for enough time for photographing.